 Birthday announcements will occur throughout the year and include summer birthdays at the end of the year on the morning news program.
+Student birthdays are recognized with a birthday ribbon and pencil in the front office.
 Families are encouraged to celebrate student birthdays outside of the school day, as birthday celebrations cannot occur during the instructional day.
 If a family would like to help recognize their student on his/her birthday at school there are a few options that align with the maintaining a healthy school community: 1) Participate in the Birthday Book Program in the Media Center; 2) Provide a school related item to share with classmates such as pencils for the class, erasers, notepads, etc. 3) Provide playground equipment to the classroom in your child's honor such as a ball or jump ropes; or 4) Provide a healthy snack item to share with students in the classroom during the class lunch time in the cafeteria (Note: Due to food allergies, teachers must be notified PRIOR to bringing food items to share with students.
 All food items should comply with the healthy snack guidelines and must be store bought and/or prepared in a health inspected facility- no homemade items are allowed.
 While sweet treats are discouraged, a sweet treat such as a sugar free popsicle, a store prepared bite sized cupcake/brownie or 1 small cookie is acceptable.
 Large sweet treats are not aligned with healthy snack guidelines and should be avoided.)